Italian tax police ask Switzerland for details on 10,000 banking clients

 2 Min Read

-MILAN/ZURICH (Reuters) - Italy's tax police have asked the Swiss authorities for information regarding Italians that deposited a total of 6.7 billion euros (6.1 billion pounds) in the country.
+MILAN/ZURICH, July 20 (Reuters) - Italy's tax police have asked the Swiss authorities for information regarding Italians that deposited a total of 6.7 billion euros ($8 billion) in the country.

-The police said in a statement the move, which concerned Italian citizens holding 9,953 financial positions in Switzerland, followed an investigation that last year led to a tax settlement deal between Italy and Credit Suisse AG (CSGN.S).
+The police said in a statement the move, which concerned Italian citizens holding 9,953 financial positions in Switzerland, followed an investigation that last year led to a tax settlement deal between Italy and Credit Suisse.

-The police declined to say whether the people Italy was seeking information on were Credit Suisse's customers and did not provide further details.
+The statement did not make clear whether the people Italy was seeking information about were all Credit Suisse's customers and the police declined to give further details.

 In December an Italian judge approved a settlement between Credit Suisse and the country's authorities under which the Swiss bank agreed to pay 109.5 million euros.